Theresa M. Grech

 about theresa

 When working with children and youth challenged by mental health concerns, Theresa understands and has a deep appreciation for the individuals and teams that work within the larger system of supports.
-Having worked on Children, Youth and Adult Mental Health teams, Theresa understands the need to work closely with Family Members and consult with Mental Health Professionals and Educators, in order to ensure that a team approach is taken and the bigger picture is understood.
+Having worked on specialized Children, Youth, and Adult Mental Health teams, Theresa understands the need to work closely with Family Members and consult with Mental Health Professionals and Educators, in order to ensure that a team approach is taken and the bigger picture is understood.
 Most importantly, Theresa values the family as an integral part of the child’s life, and see them as the “experts” of their children.